jarofghosts/jarofghosts.github.io/_posts/2014-12-28-front-end-streams.md

 ```

 The good news is that this ideal world is not much different from the world
-that you can very easily be living within!
+that you can very easily be living within.

 ## How